Chicken Poppy Seed Salad Recipe

 - 3. Meanwhile, in a blender, combine the vinegar, sugar, onion, mustard and salt.
 While processing, gradually add oil in a steady stream.
 Stir in poppy seeds.

-- 4. Divide spinach among four salad plates; top with strawberries, peas, onion and chicken.
-Drizzle each serving with 2 tablespoons dressing; sprinkle with pecans.
-Serve immediately.
+- 4. In a large serving bowl, toss spinach with strawberries, peas, onion, chicken and 1/2 cup dressing.
+Sprinkle with pecans.
 Refrigerate leftover dressing.
 Yield: 4 servings plus 1 cup leftover dressing.